Health and life sciences advising

 Don’t know if you have a hold?
 Check your Student Center on One.IU.

 To view your class permission, go to the Student Center on One.IU.edu.
-Click on the Class Permissions tab on the left.
+Click on the Enrollment tab then the Class Permissions tab on the left.
 You will need to check periodically to see if you have been granted permission.
 When you have, make sure that you enroll in the class.

 If a seat becomes available, the waitlist system will attempt to place a student into that open seat.
 The first student on the waitlist who meets the eligibility requirements will be placed into the class.
 Once you place yourself on a waitlist, it is your responsibility to monitor your waitlist status in My Class Schedule.
 Learn more here.